RVU-BTECH-CSE-2022/c-activity-sets-Mershi243/set01/README.md

 ```

 ---

-10. Write a C program to compare two strings, character by character.

 > For example, `Hello` should be equal to `Hello`, but not equal to `hello`.

 > `Hello` will be lesser than `Hellw` (alphabetical order).